Distribution made and Proposed Dividends on equity shares declared and paid:

 (iii) The Company enters into forward contracts with banks for hedging foreign currency risk of its borrowings and receivables and payables arising from import and export of goods.
 Fair values of such forward contracts are determined based on spot current exchange rates and forward foreign currency exchange premiums on similar contracts for the remaining maturity on the balance sheet date.

 The management assessed that fair values of current loans, other current financial assets, cash and cash equivalents, other bank balances, trade receivables, current investments, short term borrowings, trade payables and other current financial liabilities approximate their respective carrying amounts largely due to the short-term maturities of these instruments.
 The fair value of the financial assets and liabilities is disclosed at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
-The following methods and assumptions were used to estimate the fair values
+The following methods and assumptions were used to estimate the fair values:

 (i) Non-current investments, long-term loans and advances and non-current financial liabilities are evaluated by the Company based on parameters such as interest rates, individual creditworthiness of the counterparty/borrower and other market risk factors.

 (ii) The fair values of the Company’s fixed interest-bearing liabilities, loans and receivables are determined by applying discounted cash flows (‘DCF’) method, using discount rate that reflects the issuer’s borrowing rate as at the end of the reporting period.
-The own non-performance risk as at 31 March 2024 was assessed to be insignificant.
+The own non-performance risk as at March 31, 2026 was assessed to be insignificant.

-(iii) Most of the long term borrowing facilities availed by the Company from unrelated parties are variable rate facilities which are subject to changes in underlying interest rate indices.
-Further, the credit spread on these facilities are subject to change with changes in Company's credit worthiness.
+(iii) Most of the long term borrowing facilities availed by the Company from unrelated / related parties are variable rate facilities which are subject to changes in underlying interest rate indices.
+Further, the credit spread on these facilities are subject to change with changes in Company’s credit worthiness.
 The management believes that the current rate of interest on these loans are in close approximation from market rates applicable to the Company.
 Therefore, the management estimates that the fair value of these borrowings are approximate to their respective carrying values.

-The Company’s risk management is carried out by a central treasury department (of the Company) under policies approved by the board of directors.
-The board of directors provides written principles for overall risk management, as well as policies covering specific areas, such as foreign exchange risk, interest rate risk, credit risk and investment of excess liquidity.
+The Company’s risk management is carried out by a central treasury department (of the Company) under policies approved by the Board of Directors.
+The Board of Directors provides written principles for overall risk management, as well as policies covering specific areas, such as foreign exchange risk, interest rate risk, credit risk and investment of excess liquidity.

 C.1 Credit risk